By Roy Burner - Minister of the Gospel

 It is amazing as to the inventions of man; in these latter years, to discover God's creation and attest to it!
 The prophet Daniel foretold that towards the end of time knowledge shall be increased (Daniel 11:4).

-Scripture records that God formed man out of the dust of the ground, and breathed into his nostrils the breath of life; and man become a living soul (Genesis 2:7).
+God formed man out of the dust of the ground, and breathed into his nostrils the breath of life; and man become a living soul (Genesis 2:7).
 And He took Adam, and put him in the Garden of Eden to tend it.
-And He said it is not good that the man should be along; I will make him a helper (Genesis 2:15-18).
+And He said it is not good that the man should be alone; I will make him a helper (Genesis 2:15-18).

 The Lord caused a deep sleep to fall on Adam, and he took one of his ribs, and closed up the flesh; and the rib which he had taken, make he a woman, and brought her to Adam.